rmslick/HelixAxisRegistration/README.md

 both strong and optimization could stand to render even tighter alignments.
-The program could be extended for full automated alignment of helices if a solution to compute helix axis' was provided to feed the axis' into the algorithm.NOTE: Please visit:
+The program could be extended for full automated alignment of helices if a solution to compute helix axis' was provided to feed the axis' into the algorithm.

+NOTE: Please visit:
 <https://colab.research.google.com/drive/1IYXW43aQeekV1W7goZX8XrZkBU4yzGAI?usp=sharing>
 where a helix-axis transformation along with the required modules are included for ease-of-viewing along with further instructions and code explanations.*

-## Implementation Details {#implementation-details .unnumbered}
+## Implementation Details

 *Below are the three methods used to calculate the best transformation matrix for two sets of 3-D points.
 This algorithm is agnostic to PCD's